Moulberry/AxiomDocumentation/src/editor/intro.md

 - Arcball Camera: Ctrl + Left Click
 - Pan Camera: Ctrl + Right Click

-> If you wish to invert the left click rotation, toggle Help > Keybinds > Invert Camera Rotate
+The flight speed can be changed using the slider at the very bottom of the Editor UI.

-Other keybinds can be found in Help > Keybinds, where they can also be rebound
+Keybinds can be found in the [Main Menu Bar](mainmenubar.md) as 'Keybinds'

 If you'd prefer a default key layout reminiscent of Blender, use Load Default > Blender-like